 Wi-Fi-connected generator time zone behavior

-Wi-Fi-connected generators are able to maintain their date and time by regularly checking an online time server.
-This time server detects your local time zone and applies daylight saving time adjustments as needed.
-Time zones are compared against Coordinated Universal Time (UTC), which is the base reference (UTC offset 0).
-If the generator cannot verify the current time zone via an online connection, it will default to UTC time.
+Wi-Fi-connected generators maintain the current date and time by regularly checking an online time server.
+The server detects the local time zone and applies daylight saving time adjustments as needed.
+The generator references Coordinated Universal Time (UTC, offset 0) to determine the local time.
+If the generator cannot verify the time zone via an online connection, it defaults to UTC.

-Note: If you or your IASD are installing a generator on the West Coast, carefully review the time zone options.
-We recommend selecting America/Los Angeles, which is listed as America/Pacific.
+Note: When installing a generator on the West Coast, it is important to review the time zone options carefully.
+Selecting America/Los Angeles, listed as America/Pacific, is recommended.

 Environment